A Pedestrian Injury is Not the Ideal San Francisco Fourth of July Holiday

-When the woman came to our office for help with her pedestrian accident case, she was distressed from the pain she was in and the stress associated with the personal injury process.
-She did not know what to do or where to turn.
+When the woman sought out Sally Morin Law Personal Injury Lawyers for help with her pedestrian accident case, she was distressed from the pain she was in and the stress associated with the personal injury process.
+As a tourist injured while away from home, she did not know what to do or where to turn.
 However, after we brought her on board as a client, we were immediately able to minimize her stress associated with the accident so that she could solely focus on her recovery, mentally and physically.

 It was a long road to recovery, and took her almost two years to heal from the injury to her leg.
 Despite the orthopedic and physical therapy treatment that she had received, she continued to be in pain, and there was a good chance that she was going to need another surgery in the future on her leg.
 Thus, when we entered settlement negotiations with the insurance carrier, we made sure they understood that any settlement would have to include compensation for the possible future surgery (in case it was needed) as well as future pain and suffering.

 The first offer from the insurance carrier was not enough to compensate our client for her past losses and future losses.
 Sally and her pedestrian accident team therefore continued to fiercely negotiate back and forth with the insurance carrier, standing firm that our client would need adequate compensation for her future losses.
 The resistance worked, as the case ended up settling for $318,000.
 This was more than enough to cover our client’s past medical bills, potential future surgical costs and left her with six figures in her pocket for pain and suffering damages that she suffered as a result of the accident.